Backing Up Your Practice Data

-The PCC Server located in your practice contains the complete record of your A/R as well as important patient medical information.
-If that data is properly backed up, it will be safe from fire, natural disasters, or a server crash.
+Your practice’s PCC Server, either located in a secure cloud or in a physical server at your practice, contains the record of your A/R as well as important patient medical information.
+A backup protects that data from fire, natural disasters, or a server crash.

-The sections below describe PCC’s different backup solutions, how to run a manual backup, and other recommendations.
+The sections below describe PCC’s different backup solutions, how to run a manual backup.

 Your Office’s Custom Backup Solution

 Every office is different, and PCC works to find the best backup solution depending on your location, office configuration, and other factors.

 Here is a summary of PCC’s different backup solutions: